 ycol

-name of the column containing the quantitative variable whose histogram distribution is to be plotted.
+name of the column (without quotes) with the quantitative variable whose histogram distribution is to be plotted.

 group